The Price Is Right (1956 American game show): Models

 Throughout the nine-year run of The Price Is Right, the show also employed models, whose duties were similar to those of the models in the current version.

 June Ferguson and Toni Wallace were the regular models, while Gail Sheldon also made frequent appearances.
 Ferguson, Wallace and Sheldon were featured during the show's entire nine-year run.
-Other models appearing included Beverly Bentley and Carolyn Stroupe; various other models either assisted Ferguson and Wallace or appeared during their absences.
+Other models appearing included Beverly Bentley, Carol LaBrie, Carolyn Stroupe; various other models either assisted Ferguson and Wallace or appeared during their absences.

 Announcers

 During the NBC run, Don Pardo was the main announcer.
 Whenever he was off or filling in for Cullen as host, substitute announcers included Dick Dudley, Vic Roby, Edward Haeffor, Roger Tuttle and Johnny Olson, who would go on to announce the 1972 version until his death in 1985.

 Following the move to ABC (due to Don Pardo being under contract to NBC), Johnny Gilbert became the announcer; two fill-ins were Johnny Olson and ABC staff announcer Ed Jordan.